Kerney666/trm-ethash-miner-tester/README.md

 ```

 ##### Windows

+** UPDATE: THIS SOLUTION DOES NOT WORK.
+FOR NOW, WHEN TESTING CLAYMORE ON WIN YOU MUST USE A CLOUD VM RUNNING THE TESTER.
+THE LINUX APPROACH WORKS FINE. **

 The goal is to install the legacy Microsoft Loopback adapter and assign it the public IP 99.99.99.99.
 With this approach, you _must_ run the miner(s) and tester on the same machine:

  1. Open Device Manager.
 Select your computer's name and click the "Action" menu item.
 Select "Add legacy hardware".